-NAFCU and our members strongly oppose the agency's chartering rule that prevents a single- or multi-associational chartered federal credit union (FCU) from continuing to serve its existing field of membership when it converts to a community charter, unless the field of membership is entirely within the new community.
-The effect of this limitation has been that FCUs are dissuaded from offering their services to more people, a result that we do not believe is desirable.
+NAFCU and our members strongly oppose the chartering rule that prevents a single- or multi-associational chartered credit union from continuing to serve its existing field of membership when it converts to a community charter.
+The effect of this restriction has been to deter FCUs from even attempting to offer their services to wider range of individuals through the expansion of their charters, a result that is undesirable for everyone.